Sacheec47/Udacity-CS101---Projects/README.md

 # Udacity-CS101---Projects
-This repository includes all the projects completed in Udacity CS101 course
+This repository includes all the projects completed in Udacity CS101 course.
+I hope this will help people who is following this course and in need of some guidance.